 71.)
 Boone and Scenic Valley Railroad (225 10th St, Boone).
-The reason I’m putting this in the summer category is because the train cars aren’t heated or air conditioned.
+The reason I’m putting this in the summer category is that the train cars aren’t heated or air-conditioned.
 You’ll want a nice, slightly breezy day for your train ride.
 A basic train ride is about 2 hours long and has a concession cart on the train (bring cash).

 73.)
 Des Moines Menace Soccer Games (4440 Mills Civic Pkwy, West Des Moines).
 Cheer on the Menace during their games at Valley Stadium.
 Find their schedule on their website.

 74.)
 Live Music at the Cidery in Winterset (1638 U.S. 169, Winterset).
 Definitely more of a date night or meet-up with friends type of place.
 Super fun with locally made drinks.